In this guide we’ll take a look at the best patio heaters for the UK market.

 Futura Deluxe Wall Mounted Electric Infrared Outdoor Garden Patio Heater Review

-For added safety, full waterproof casing surrounds the heater to protect it from the elements.
+For added safety, there is a waterproof (IP65) casing surrounding the heater, to protect it from the elements.

 Things to Know Before Buying a Patio Heater

-I don’t think it takes much persuading for any of us to think that having a patio heater is a great idea.
+I don’t think many of us need much persuading to think that having a patio heater is a great idea.

-We only need to think back to a time in a pub or restaurant, where the cool air threatened to ruin an enjoyable gathering on the terrace, and a patio heater came on in the nick of time to allow hours more fun.
+We only need to think back to a time in a pub or restaurant, where the cool air threatened to ruin an enjoyable gathering on the terrace, to remember the patio heater that saved the evening.

-They’re a truly excellent way to make sure you can get the most out of your patio and outdoor furniture sets.
-Allowing meals to go on late into the evening, or coffees to be sipped outside even in the cooler months.
+At home, patio heaters are a great option for making sure you can get the most out of your patio and outdoor furniture sets.
+Al fresco meals can go on a little longer, and coffees to be sipped with views of the garden even in cooler months.

-Buying the best patio heater for your specific garden taken a bit of thought, but the following tips should help you make an informed decision:
+Finding the best patio heater for your specific garden can take a bit of thought, but the following tips should help you make an informed decision:

 When it comes to fuelling your patio heater there are really just two choices: gas or electric.
 Both options have their advantages and disadvantages.